The Quiet Collapse

 A native garden is the most ecologically impactful single change a homeowner or renter with outdoor access can make.
 Not solar panels.
 Not an electric car.
 A native garden.
 Doug Tallamy’s research at the University of Delaware shows that yards converted to native plantings support orders of magnitude more bird, butterfly, and insect life than conventional landscaping.

-Search interest in “how to grow a native garden” broke out in 2026, and I think we’re finally past the moment where this seemed eccentric.
+I think we are finally past the moment when planting natives seemed eccentric.
 People are noticing the silence.
 This guide is for anyone who wants to start.

 What “Native” Actually Means